acatiadroid/acatiadroid/README.md

 -----------------

 I have a good understanding of Python, as well as experience in C++, Java, and Rust.
-I also have experience using tools such as Git, and version control tools.
+I also have experience using version control tools and SQL/NOSQL databases.

 -----------------
 My most notable projects are: